Error020/localpasswordmanager_Csharp/README.md

 # localpasswordmanager_Csharp
-I do not recommend to use it.
-I'm just trying stuff with C# and winforms.
-I'll improve it soon with cryptography and cloud support.
+I don't recommend using it.
+I only did it out of boredom.
+I will improve it with cryptography and cloud support soon.
+I think I'll redo it in WPF.... honestly I only did it in WinForms because I was in bed with my laptop and kinda wanted to do it, but
+Visual Studio didn't perform that well with WPF on my laptop.
+Also, I kinda like WinForms....